top of page

 Activities such as Ampe, Chaskele and Push Boxing were among the games highlighted during the launch at Frederick Bremer School, in Walthamstow, East London.

 Ampe is a strategic game which requires participants to rhythmically hop, jump and kick their leg to outsmart their opponent.
-Chaskele is a bat and ball game that
+Chaskele is a bat and ball game.

 Push Boxing is a contest where participants, hop on one leg while trying to push their opponent off balance.
 The first person to have both feet touch the ground loses.